eprintsug/repairXapianIndex/README.md

 sudo -u {apache_process_user} /{eprints_root}/bin/epadmin reindex {repo} eprint
 ````

-Note: A full reindex can take a very very long time!
-E.g. the runtime at zora.uzh.ch is about 8-10 days, processing approximately 12,000 eprints per day.
+Note: A full reindex run can take a very very long time!
+E.g., the runtime at zora.uzh.ch is about 8-10 days, processing approximately 12,000 eprints per day.
 The current number of eprints in your system can be viewed at https://_your_repo_/cgi/counter under "Archive".